vanilophp/docs/cart.md

 ### Cart States

-Cart has a state field (added in v0.4) which can be by default one of these values:
+Cart has a state field which can be by default one of these values:

 - active: the cart is active;
 - checkout: the cart is being checked out;